ballerina-platform/module-ballerinax-postgresql/postgresql-ballerina/Package.md

 The client can be created with an empty constructor and hence, the client will be initialized with the default properties.
 The first example with the `dbClient1` demonstrates this.

 The `dbClient2` receives the host, username, and password.
-Since the properties are passed in the same order as it is defined
+The properties are passed in the same order as they are defined.

 The `dbClient3` uses the named params to pass the attributes since it is skipping some params in the constructor.